 Paradise Shed Project

-Nearly a year after the devastating Camp Fire, the city of Paradise is slowly picking up the pieces.
+After the devastating Camp Fire ravaged the city of Paradise, California, in 2018, the community is still picking up the pieces.
 While many residents have moved out of town, some have chosen to move back and rebuild their lives in Paradise.
-There are many who are currently living in trailers on the land where their homes once stood.
+There are many who are still living in trailers on the land where their homes once stood.